medalotte/OpenCV-YAMLHelper/README.md

 # OpenCV-YAMLHelper
-Minimal header-only library that can read YAML files using YAML parser implemented on OpenCV
+Minimal header-only library that can easily read YAML files using YAML parser implemented on OpenCV

-- You can read easily data that written in YAML files
+- You can easily read data that written in YAML files
     - You do **NOT** have to deal with cv::FileStorage and cv::FileNode directly
 - You can directly load data into a struct (actualy, implemented by a class)